tomatoaiu/hls-sample/README.md

 npm run hls
 ```

-### 3. Start httpserver
+### 3. Start http-server

 ```sh
 npm run server
 ```

-When you start httpserver, it will automatically open `http://localhost:8080` in your browser and start receiving video.
+When you start httpserver, it will automatically open `http://localhost:8080/dist` in your browser and start receiving video.